 Helpful Orthopedic Self-Care Tips

-Your body’s musculoskeletal system is a complex masterwork made up of thousands of moving parts that performs like a well-oiled machine.
+Your body’s musculoskeletal system is a complex masterwork made up of thousands of moving parts that performs like a well-oiled machine and with orthopedic self-care, you can maintain this process.
 Whatever movements you make — walking, stretching, reaching, bending, flexing, grasping — are dependent upon the smooth interaction of bones, muscles, and joints.
 That’s why avoiding injury and the wear and tear of repetitive motions over the course of a lifetime is so important.
 Here are some orthopedic self-care tips you can use to keep your body in top shape for years to come.

 How to Build Your Bone Strength